Raghavagr/data-structure/README.md

 # data-structure-
-it includes various algoriths related o various types of data structure and its operations
+it includes various algoriths related to various types of data structure and its operations